sanjeev00123/kubernetes_wordpress/README.md

 In this file YAML code defines a Kubernetes ConfigMap named “mysql-config” that stores configuration data for a MySQL database.
 Here’s a brief explanation:

-    -apiVersion and kind specify that this is a ConfigMap resource.
+    - apiVersion and kind specify that this is a ConfigMap resource.
-    -metadata provides metadata about the ConfigMap, including its name “mysql-config”.
+    - metadata provides metadata about the ConfigMap, including its name “mysql-config”.
-    -data contains the configuration data as key-value pairs:
+    - data contains the configuration data as key-value pairs:
-        -DATABASE: “sanjeev” (database name)
+        - DATABASE: “sanjeev” (database name)
-        -USER: “samir” (database user)
+        - USER: “samir” (database user)
-        -PASSWORD: “sanjeev1234” (database password)
+        - PASSWORD: “sanjeev1234” (database password)
-        -ROOT_PASSWORD: “samir678” (database root password)
+        - ROOT_PASSWORD: “samir678” (database root password)

 ## Mysql_deployment.yaml